plainsightcollection/plainsightcollection.github.io/README.md

 ### Playing The Games

-1. Go to almost any (non-Github) page.
+1. Go to almost any (non-Github) page with 3rd-party ads.
 2. Click your bookmarklet (or select it from the 'Bookmarks'->'Favorites' menu on 'Safari').

 ### Tips